Xaviera-Georges/Xaviera-Georges/README.md

 - 👋 Hi, I’m @Xaviera-Georges
 - 👀 I’m interested in OOP, Mobile development,AI
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on some artificial intelligence and creation of mobile app
 - 📫 How to reach me ...